Do I sell Skeps? Sometimes, but only a few and usually for special purposes rather than general use.

-As a skep is at least a day's work, expect the price to be £50 or £60 for a normal size, More for something big.
-(Plus postage, which is usually about £5 in the UK only).
+As a skep is at least a day's work, expect the price to be £60 for a normal size, More for something big or complex.
+(Plus postage, which is usually about £8 in the UK only).

-Please don't ask if you live in the US because your customs officers will not like anything made of straw and may confiscate things I send to you.
+Please don't ask if you live in the US because your customs officers will not like anything made of straw and might confiscate things I sent to you.

 Keeping bees in skeps.